 Recent accounting pronouncements

-In December 2023, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update (“ASU”) 2023-09, Income Taxes (Topic 740) - Improvements to Income Tax Disclosures.
-The ASU requires that an entity disclose specific categories in the effective tax rate reconciliation as well as provide additional information for reconciling items that meet a quantitative threshold.
+In December 2023, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update ("ASU") 2023-09, Income Taxes (Topic 740) - Improvements to Income Tax Disclosures.
+The ASU requires that an entity disclose specific categories in the effective tax rate reconciliation, as well as provide additional information for reconciling items that meet a quantitative threshold.
 Further, the ASU requires certain disclosures of state versus federal income tax expense and taxes paid.
 The amendments in this ASU are required to be adopted for fiscal years beginning after December 15, 2024.
-Early adoption is permitted and the amendments should be applied on a prospective basis.
-The Company has not yet adopted ASU 2023-09 and is evaluating the impact of adoption on its income tax disclosures.
+The Company adopted ASU 2023-09 during the year ended December 31, 2025, on a prospective basis, which resulted in updated income tax disclosures.
+See Note 17: Income taxes in the accompanying notes to the consolidated financial statements for further detail.

 About New Standards Disclosures